9 Before-They-Were-Famous Performances That’ll Make You Rethink Your Favorite Bands

 Chester Bennington Had Actual Hair In Grey Daze – 1994

-Grey Daze, the first band of Linkin Park’s Chester Bennington, were decent enough in their own right, and had a solid enough career with post-fame Chester that his son, Jamie, is rerecording some of Chester’s songs with them.
+Grey Daze, the first band of Linkin Park’s Chester Bennington, were good in their own right, and had a solid enough career with post-fame Chester that they re-recorded some of their songs on 2020 album Amends.
 So there’s no cringe-worthy reveal in this early performance footage, there’s just… Chester, with long hair!
-Why does Chester have long hair?
+Why does he have long hair?
 It’s sort of like looking at a blue flamingo, or a snake with legs.
 This, as much as any performance on this list, shows that we all had weird ideas of what looked right when we were young.

 Corey Taylor Did Guest Vocals For A Local Nu-Metal Band – 1998